xenomorphis/cardmage/docs/ProjectSetup.rst

 - as long as you remember to set the paths in the **settings.toml** accordingly everything should work just as fine.

 However be careful if you think about mixing project parts together in different folders or creating a new folder for each card. *CARDmage* won't support such project setups as it would introduce the requirement for a search algorithm and with that adds unnecessary levels of complexity to the script.

+Once the directories are in place and configured in the **settings.toml** you're ready to start developing your own open source card game.

+`Read on`_ for an in-depth explanation of how to configure the different aspects of your card game.